mil-tokyo/dg_mmld/README.md

 ```

 You can set the correct parameter.
 - --data-root: the dataset folder path
 - --save-root: the folder path for saving the results
-- —gpu: the gnu id to run experiments
+- --gpu: the gnu id to run experiments